danzeeeman/code_toolkit_S2022/ReadMe.md

 - How to read and write code
 - How to use code to do what you want
 ### _When?_
-- Tuesdays from 16:00-18:00 aka 4-6pm
+- Tuesdays from 16:00-18:00 aka 4-6:40pm
 ### _Where_
-- This room and/or on Zoom depending on the pannorama?
+- 6 East 16th Street Room: 605 and/or on Zoom depending on the pannorama?
 - But I mean we could even do it in the ___Metaverse___
 ### _Why?_
 - Discussion: Why did you take this course?